kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay.accounts.md

 ```
 Update the account's private key information stored in the wallet.

 **NOTE**: This function only changes the information stored in the wallet of caver-js.
-This function has no effect on the key information stored on the Klaytn network.
-Keys in the Klaytn network can be changed by sending a ['ACCOUNT_UPDATE'](./caver.klay/transaction/sendtx-account-update.md#sendtransaction-account_update) transaction.
+This function has no effect on the key information stored on the Kaia network.
+Keys in the Kaia network can be changed by sending a ['ACCOUNT_UPDATE'](./caver.klay/transaction/sendtx-account-update.md#sendtransaction-account_update) transaction.

 **NOTE** `updatePrivateKey` only works if the account's accountKey is AccountKeyPublic.
 Since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0) supports AccountKeys (AccountKeyPublic, AccountKeyMultiSig, AccountKeyRoleBased), `privateKey` becomes a read-only property referencing the defaultKey of the accountKey.
 This method does not directly update the `privateKey`, instead update the accountKey.
 This method is maintained for backward-compatibility.
 It is now recommended to use more generic [caver.klay.accounts.wallet.updateAccountKey](#wallet-updateaccountkey).